Gexi0619/jrnl2html/README.md

 jrnl --format json --file /path/to/myjournal.json
 ```

+Or run the `jrnlgit.sh` in bash to create the jrnl's JSON data and push directly to Github.

 3. Open `index.html` to view the webpage.

    Note: When opening `index.html` locally, you may encounter CORS-related issues.